butaixianran/Davinci-Script-Change-All-Title-Macro-Fonts/README.md

 It gonna scan all macros in the folder you select, and change their fonts into the one you like, then write the data back to file.

-So, you'll never has a title macro can't preview.
+So, you'll never have a title macro can't preview.
 You'll never need to install a font you don't need.

 # OS
 **Only works on windows!**